 In reality, tornadoes can be viewed and tracked from a safe distance.
 It’s just not as dramatic.
 I see a dangerous trend here.
 Everyone now expects live, close-up coverage.
 People may eventually delay or refuse seeking shelter in order to “see” or “confirm” there is an actual threat.
 Potential victims may decide on shelter choices by haphazardly guessing tornado strength by visual means.
 I don’t need to know if a tornado is a “wedge,” multi-vortex,” or pink colored.
 They are all potentially deadly and can change in intensity, speed and direction in seconds.

 4: Thrill Seekers: Generally collage aged individuals or “teams” who simply get close for no reason other than the thrill of it — to capture death defying stunts near tornadoes.
 We have all seen the footage on television and social media sites.
 Some of these individuals claim to be conducting “research” or use other wacky reasoning to legitimize their chasing — but have no solid purpose or proof when closely examined.
 A few admit straight up they chase for thrills.
 In fairness, some do act as spotters, assist at disaster scenes or contribute footage for educational purposes, but such contributions are usually a secondary priority.
-The media is often fooled into believing they are chasing for a higher purpose.
-It’s my opinion, unfortunately, the death rate for these individuals will increase as the public and media’s lust for extreme footage increases.
+It’s my unfortunate opinion that the death rate for these individuals will increase as the public and media’s lust for extreme footage increases.

 6: Storm Spotting: Storm spotters are a critical link in the severe weather warning process.
 Hail size, winds, flooding, damage reports and tornadoes need to be reported by experienced spotters.
 Even the most advanced radar cannot confirm a tornado is on the ground.
 A human or remote camera confirmation is important.
 Tornado warnings can be issued when preset, radar algorithms are met.
 Radar warnings must be taken seriously.
 People should not wait until they actually see a tornado to seek shelter if a warning is issued.
 Tornado reports are critical, but there is no need to be 50 feet away to know it’s a dangerous tornado — as there is no need to be 50 feet away from a lion to know it’s a lion.
 Experienced spotters cringe when they see such dangerous and unnecessary activity.
 However, most responsible storm chasers will call in a report, especially if there is a lack of spotters in the area, which is rare now days.
 Unfortunately, the term “spotter” is sometimes abused by chasers who have no intention of ever reporting a hazardous event.